Frequently Asked Questions

 13. Can I visit the AHT?

 Visitors are very welcome.
-The AHT Visitors’ Centre and part of the grounds are open to the public seven days a week from 10.00 am and 4.00 pm.
+The AHT Visitors’ Centre is open to the public Monday - Friday from 9.30 am and 4.30 pm.
 There is a coffee shop in the Visitors’ Centre which serves tea, coffee, light meals and excellent cakes.
-It also has a display about our work and about the Kennel Club.

 Unfortunately, for reasons of hygiene, safety and patient confidentiality, visitors are not permitted to visit the clinics, laboratories or administration blocks unless part of an official tour party arranged by a club, society or other organisation.